Hurley Common: Demographics

 According to the 2001 Census the population of the Hurley and Wood End ward was 3,642.
 Over 99.5% of people (3,550) describe themselves as White British with only 89 people from other ethnic groups.
 The most common distance travelled to work is 5–10 km, which is essentially to Tamworth, with the most common form of employment being manufacturing.
 The Ward has an almost exact 50:50 split of males and females, with a ratio of 1,822 to 1,820 respectively.
 According to Kingsbury Parish Council there are "little more" than 50 people who live in the village.

 Governance

 The village is part of the Kingsbury civil parish.
 The village was originally part of the Tamworth Rural District from its creation until 1965, when it became part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 it became part of the newly formed district of North Warwickshire.
 Inside North Warwickshire it is part of the Hurley and Wood End Ward, and because of the mining connection the ward often elects Labour councillors.
 It is part of the North Warwickshire constituency.

-Education

-There has never been a school in the village so most primary school students either attend Wood End Primary School or the Primary school in Hurley.
-High school aged children attend Kingsbury School.

-Public services

-Water and sewage services are provided by Severn Trent Water.
-Unlike Kingsbury Hurley Common uses a Coventry (CV) Postcode rather than a Birmingham (B) postcode; the Postal Town is Atherstone.
-The nearest Restaurant/Takeaway is in Hurley and the nearest shops are in Wood End and Hurley.
-The nearest police and fire stations are in Atherstone.

-Crime

-In 2009 there was an average of 3.6 crimes per 1,000 people for the ward of Hurley and Wood End, and during the same period there were 5 crimes per head for the borough of North Warwickshire.
-In 2010 the figure was down to 3 crimes per head.
-The most common type of crime is anti-social behaviour.

-Health

-The village lies in the North Warwickshire NHS trust area.
-The village does not have its own doctor's surgery or pharmacy The nearest GPs surgeries can be found in and Hurley.
-The George Eliot Hospital at Nuneaton is the area's local hospital.
-It has an Accident and Emergency Department.
-Out of hours GP services are also based at George Eliot.
-There is also Good Hope Hospital in Sutton Coldfield.